Sulfinol Reduces Contaminants, Lowers CapEx & OpEx

 Gas development projects face growing challenges from increasingly sour resources, tighter sales specifications and stricter environmental emission standards.
-The Sulfinol process is the leading single-solvent solution available for treating sour gases that contain trace sulfur in the form of mercaptans and other organic species down to the most sulphur specifications.
+The Sulfinol process is the leading single-solvent solution available for treating sour gases that contain trace sulphur in the form of mercaptans and other organic species down to the most sulphur specifications.
 Crucially, the treating line-up is simpler and it enables all-in-one removal of contaminants, which can help to reduce capital and operating expenditure.

 The advantages can include: